 Social media is a wonderful platform for representing your brand and business and talking about yourself, but experts of the field advise that whole time blabbering about your own self on this platform might lead to losing interest of your audience, so its highly recommended that apart from making your presence felt on it you must provide some extra value to your customers and prospective ones.

 If you cannot produce sufficient valuable information white papers will serve your purpose.
 Share the facts and findings or post it in totality so that users can download it from your website or the publishers by redirecting them.
-It will generate traffic for you indirectly, because the number of times your post will be shared because of the substance it possess the more exposure your brand will get and you will end up adding numbers to your connections as well.
+It will generate traffic for you indirectly because the number of times your post will be shared because of the substance it possesses the more exposure your brand will get and you will end up adding numbers to your connections as well.

 Each tool has its own significance and contribution to content marketing.
 Social media is almost an unsaid tool and as mentioned above through tools like news and white papers we fuel and feed our social media, so it’s more of a platform than a tool to content marketing.